 Boutique hotels are usually small in size, somewhere between 10 and 100 rooms (max 150 rooms).
 In addition, suites are also available.

-In addition, they are usually more intimate than other hotels, so the service is a lot more personal.
-However, we do often see that the highest quality boutique hotels have less than 30 rooms.
-This is also partly due to keeping it small and making it a special hotel.
+In addition, they tend to be more intimate than other hotels, making the service a lot more personal.
+However, we do often see that the highest quality boutique hotels have fewer than 30 rooms.
+This is also partly by keeping it small and making it a special hotel.

 2. Unique in character